Burkina Faso–France relations: Trade

 In 2022, France exported $384M worth of goods to Burkina Faso, including wheat, medicines and refined petroleum.
 Burkina Faso exported $35M worth of goods to France, including vegetable oils, cotton and soybeans.
+All imports from Burkina Faso to France are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.

 Aid and collaboration

-France is Burkina Faso’s leading bilateral donor and one of 19 priority countries in its development policy.
+France is Burkina Faso's leading bilateral donor and one of 19 priority countries in its development policy.
 In 2022, the Agence Française de Développement (AFD), a partner of Burkina Faso for 60 years, allocated €83 million to key sectors like water, sanitation, education, energy, and local development, along with €28 million in humanitarian aid.
 Expertise France manages 6 projects totalling €25 million in EU- and France-funded projects focusing on economic development, security, and trust-building between defense forces and local people in fragile regions.
 France hosts over 2,500 Burkinabe students, providing €590,000 in scholarships.
-Two Instituts Français, in Ouagadougou and Bobo-Dioulasso and Maison de la Jeunesse et de l’Innovation (La Ruche) are located in Burkina Faso.
+Two Instituts Français, in Ouagadougou and Bobo-Dioulasso and Maison de la Jeunesse et de l'Innovation (La Ruche) are located in Burkina Faso.
 Research cooperation includes 50 university agreements with French institutes such as IRD, ANRS and CIRAD.
 Decentralized cooperation is robust, with 130 partnerships and €9 million in aid from French local authorities in 2017 (the 3rd largest recipient in the world).